The Vanishing Beast: Chapter Eight

 Lord Anghau stilled, his gaze flitting briefly to Henry, then waved the woman in impatiently.
 “Fine.
 Take her, but make it quick.”

 Apparently, the dog understood them to some extent.
 Even without Lord Anghau addressing her directly, she rose and trotted over to Brona, pausing to give Henry’s hand a goodbye lick on her way.
-The woman and dog eyed each other with distaste, Etta’s tail, which had wagged so violently before, now still.
+The woman and dog eyed each other with distaste; Etta’s tail, which had wagged so violently before, now hung still.
 Even so, Etta left with her easily enough when the woman held open the door and said, “Come along, now.”

 “Wait,” Lord Anghau called.
 He grabbed a stack of papers off his desk and held it out to Brona.
 “Rejected intake forms for the front desk.
 Take these down with you, will you?”